orbeckst/basicrta/docs/source/tutorial.rst

   python -m basicrta.cluster --niter 110000 --nproc 3 --cutoff 7.0 --prot b2ar

 The ``prot`` argument is used to create rectangles in the :math:`tau` vs resid plot that correspond to the TM segments of the protein.
+Your protein can be added to ``basicrta/basicrta/data/tm_dict.txt`` in the same format as the existing proteins.

 Contacts